looker/hackernews/01_intro.md

 ## Comparing our VCs

 Two of Looker's VC Parters like to write (and I love to read what they write).
 Firstround capital has the fabulous Firstround Review and Tom Tunguz writes really great blog posts.
-Comparing them, it looks like the HackerNew audience appreciates FirstRound more then Tom.
+Comparing them, it looks like the HackerNews audience appreciates FirstRound more then Tom.
 I, of course, appreciate them both :).
 Digging through the data, I see Tom change the name of his blog a few years ago.
 Tom's performance is quite respectable, but  Firstround's performance is off the charts.

 <look>
   model: hackernews